apereo/cas/cas-server-documentation/installation/AuthyAuthenticator-Authentication.md

 ---
 layout: default
-title: CAS - Authy Authenticator Authentication
+title: CAS - Authy Authentication
 ---

-# Authy Authenticator Authentication
+# Authy Authentication

 CAS provides support for Authy's [TOTP API](http://docs.authy.com/totp.html).
 This is done via Authy's simple REST API that does all the heavy lifting.